 This Annual Report on Form 10-K ("Annual Report") contains statements of our expectations, intentions, plans and beliefs that constitute "forward-looking statements" within the meaning of Section 27A of the Securities Act of 1933, as amended, and Section 21E of the Securities Exchange Act of 1934, as amended (the "Exchange Act"), and are intended to come within the safe harbor protection provided by those sections.
 All statements other than statements of historical fact are "forward-looking statements," including, but not limited to, any projections of earnings, revenue or other financial items; any statements of the plans, strategies and objectives of management, including for future operations, or capital expenditures; any statements concerning proposed new products, services, or developments; any statements regarding future economic conditions or performance; any statements of belief or expectation; and any statements of assumptions underlying any of the foregoing or other future events.
 Forward-looking statements may include, among others, words such as "will," "may," "would," "could," "might," "likely," "objective," "predict," "project," "drive," "seek," "aim," "target," "outlook," "continue" "intend," "believe," "expect," "anticipate," "should," "plan," "estimate," "potential," or similar expressions.
-Forward-looking statements involve risks and uncertainties that could cause actual results to differ materially from those projected, anticipated, or implied.
-Although it is not possible to predict or identify all such risks and uncertainties, they include, but are not limited to, the factors discussed in Item 1A.
+Forward-looking statements involve risks and uncertainties they include, but are not limited to, the factors discussed in Item 1A.
 "Risk Factors" of Part I of this Annual Report and as described elsewhere in this Annual Report.
-All forward-looking statements are expressly qualified in their entirety by these and other cautionary statements that we make from time to time in our other SEC filings and public communications.
-You should evaluate forward-looking statements in the context of these risks and uncertainties and are cautioned not to place undue reliance on such statements.
-Forward-looking statements in this Annual Report are made only as of the date hereof, and we undertake no obligation to update or revise any forward-looking statement except as may be required by law.
+All forward-looking statements are expressly qualified in their entirety by these and other cautionary statements and are cautioned not to place undue reliance on such statements.
+Forward-looking statements in the context of these risks and uncertainties and are cautioned not to place undue reliance on such statements.
+Forward-looking statements in this Annual Report are made only as of the date hereof, and we undertake no obligation to update or revise any forward-looking statements